dedseccoder/alt/README.md

 ### probably bug fixes

-If you are encountering issues while using `sudo make install`, it's possible that your `ld.so.conf` configuration is not set up correctly.
+If you are encountering issues while using `sudo make install`, it's possible that your `/etc/ld.so.conf` configuration is not set up correctly.
 To fix this, open your `ld.so.conf` file using a text editor and add the following line:

 ```
 include ld.so.conf.d/*.conf